SOTI Connect Installation/ Upgrade Issues

 Device Type Definition (DTD) Repair is utilized when SOTI Connect changes the semantic ID of a property for a device.
 During any update, the installer automatically runs DTD Repair with a timeout of 5 minutes.
 If the repair process is not completed within this time-frame, an explicit warning message displays in the installer UI indicating that DTD Repair has failed.

-Run Repair DTD option from the SOTI Connect installer manually, as it does not time out.
+Run the Repair DTD option from the SOTI Connect installer manually, as it does not time out.

 1. Run the SOTI Connect installer as an administrator.